Neurodivergent-affirming therapy in Denver, Colorado

 • Unearth deeply-rooted self-trust and confidence that can’t be taken away (spoiler: it’s actually been there all along, but parts of you cut off access to it when they learned that trusting yourself wasn’t safe)

-• Get to know and befriend different parts of yourself, become more connected to your intuition
+• Get to know and befriend different parts of yourself, become more connected to your intuition and discernment

 • Effectively tend to yourself when you're triggered, in pain, or caught in a pattern that isn’t working/doesn’t feel good